sajid-mohamed/DASA/README.md

 # DASA Framework

-Update: Unfortunately, the support for this framework is limited.

 The latest version of this tool can be found [here](https://github.com/sajid-mohamed/cppVrepLKAS).

 If you are interested in more research along this direction: [look here](http://www.es.ele.tue.nl/~dgoswami/test/).